Growth and collapse of subsystem complexity under random unitary circuits: Late-time behavior of a smaller interval

 To use this result on a circle of circumference~$L$, we can examine an interval of length~$\ell < \frac{L}{2}( 1 - 6 \frac{\log 2}{\log q})$.
 The constant~$6$ is unimportant.
 For such an interval smaller than half, the reduced density matrix at time

 does not depend on the boundary condition of the chain because the lightcone of the interval does not cover the whole circle, so we can use the infinite-line result of~\cref{thm:InfinitePurityBound}.
+This means that, with high probability, the state on a smaller-than-half interval on the circle is close to the maximally mixed state and therefore has zero complexity.

-This leaves a small uncharted regime for intervals whose length is very close to but less than~$L/2$.
+Since our requirement on the length~$\ell$ of the subsystem is that $\ell < \frac L 2 ( 1- \delta)$, there remains a small uncharted regime for intervals whose length is very close to but less than~$L/2$.